HOW TO APPLY

 ► How are students chosen?

-Every application is read to be sure students meet the admission requirements; then the eligible applicants are entered into a lottery, where each applicant has the same chance to be chosen.
+Every application is reviewed to be sure students meet the admission requirements; then the eligible applicants are entered into a lottery, where each applicant has the same chance to be chosen from a computerized system.

 ► Where can I get an application?

-During the application period, from November to January (with applications due in January), applications will be available at all Northside middle schools, online at the Communications Arts website, and in the CAHS main office.
+During the application period, from November to January (with applications due in January), applications will be available online at the NISD website (www.nisd.net).

 ► Will my parents have to drive me to ComArts?